jdfessler18/Comp683FinalProject/README.md

 # COMP 683 Final Project

-This is my final project for COMP683, a graduate level CS course at UNC that explores the latest applications of machine learning and data science in biomedical research.
+This is my final project for COMP683 Computational Biology, a graduate level CS course at UNC that explores the latest applications of machine learning and data science in biomedical research.

 ## Background
 Trajectory inference is a powerful method used to order cells along developmental trajectories in pseudotime, an axis representing differentiation of the gene profile.